-- Responsible Parties must notify the state and local health department immediately upon being informed of any positive COVID-19 test result from a crew member or passenger/client on the vessel, or worker at their facility or site. - In the case of a worker or visitor testing positive, the Responsible Parties must cooperate with the state and local health department to trace all contacts in the workplace and notify the state and local health department of all workers and visitors who entered the facility dating back to 48 hours before the worker began experiencing COVID-19 symptoms or tested positive, whichever is earlier, but maintain confidentiality as required by federal and state law and regulations. - State and local health departments will implement monitoring and movement restrictions of infected or exposed persons including home isolation or quarantine. - Individuals who are alerted that they have come into close or proximate contact with a person with COVID-19, and have been alerted via tracing, tracking or other mechanism, are required to self-report to their employer at the time of alert and shall follow the protocol referenced above.
+- Responsible Parties must notify the state and local health department immediately upon being informed of any positive COVID-19 test result by a worker at their site. - In the case of a worker or visitor testing positive, the Responsible Parties must cooperate with the state and local health department to trace all contacts in the workplace and notify the state and local health department of all workers and visitors who entered the facility dating back to 48 hours before the worker began experiencing COVID-19 symptoms or tested positive, whichever is earlier, but maintain confidentiality as required by federal and state law and regulations. - State and local health departments will implement monitoring and movement restrictions of infected or exposed persons including home isolation or quarantine. - Individuals who are alerted that they have come into close or proximate contact with a person with COVID-19, and have been alerted via tracing, tracking or other mechanism, are required to selfreport to their employer at the time of alert and shall follow the protocol referenced above.